Background

 The WBG provides technical assistance in support of fossil fuel development, including through data gathering, feasibility studies, drafting of policies and regulations, marketing, and transaction advisory.
 From 2016 to 2020, the Bank provided over $450 million in technical assistance aimed at increasing fossil fuel investments in at least 12 countries.

 In order for oil, gas, and coal to be traded around the world, the cargoes have to be financed by banks and require letters of credit guaranteeing payment.
 The WBG’s private sector arm – the IFC – provides such trade finance loans and guarantees.
 This short-term trade finance is transaction-specific, but none of these transactions are disclosed to the public.
-From 2019 to 2021, there were at least $7 billion in unaccountable IFC trade finance.
+From 2019 to 2021, there were at least $7 billion in unaccountable IFC trade finance and in 2022 an estimated $3.7 billion in trade finance went to oil and gas.

 The WB requires countries to adopt policy reforms in order to receive budget finance.
 Common policy reforms such as lowering tax rates and increasing energy tariffs incentivize fossil fuel investments.
 From 2016 to 2019, the World Bank required energy tariff reforms in 29 countries and tax reforms in 41 countries.
 In Pakistan, these reforms made new coal-fired plants the most profitable in the world.